altsan/os2-wnnim/README.md

 `codepage.*` contains various useful functions for dealing with text encodings.

+`wnnconv.c` contains some FreeWnn text conversion routines; they are not exported by the library and so were simply lifted from the sources.

 `ids.h` defines various resource and message IDs used by both the client and the PM hook.